Last Updated on March 16, 2021 by Julia Wilson

 Front loading washing machines and tumble dryers are a danger to cats who may climb in and sleep on clothing.
 Keep doors closed at all times.

-Indoor cats have a longer lifespan than those allowed to roam outside, many pet owners strike a compromise with a cat enclosure or catio, which gives cats the opportunity to enjoy the outdoors but without the risks of cars, dogs, wild animals and cruel humans.
+Indoor cats have a longer lifespan than those allowed to roam outside, many pet owners strike a compromise with a cat enclosure or catio, which allows cats to enjoy the outdoors but without the risks of cars, dogs, wild animals and cruel humans.
 Keeping a cat contained also prevents hunting, protecting wildlife and the risk of secondary poisoning or parasites.

 The basic cat vaccination is the F3 (also known as core vaccinations) which covers feline herpesvirus, calicivirus and panleukopenia.
 Kittens receive three vaccinations from 6-8 weeks, 10-12 weeks and 14-16 weeks.
 Three vaccines are necessary because maternal antibodies can remain in the kitten’s body over differing lengths of time which impact the effectiveness of the vaccines.